Looking for quick getaways from San Francisco? The Bay Area is full of hidden gems that can be easily reached and enjoyed as a short day trip.

-For a real escape into the nature, head to Point Reyes National Seashore.
-In Point Reyes, you will find endless beaches, rugged coastlines and deep green hills with grazing cows.
+For a real escape into nature, head to Point Reyes National Seashore.
+In Point Reyes, you will find endless beaches, rugged coastlines, and deep green hills with grazing cows.
 It’s the ultimate place to relax and disconnect.

 This area is one of the most amazing places for landscape photography in California, so don’t forget to bring your camera.

 – On the way to Point Reyes on Highway 1, make a stop at Muir Beach Overlook for breathtaking views of the Pacific Coast and the Point Reyes Peninsula.

 – Walk down 300 steps to the Point Reyes Lighthouse.

 – Watch out for whales and elephant seals if you happen to visit between late December – January.